 Braun Series 7 7865cc vs 7850cc

 These are two identical twins in the new Braun Series 7.
-They both have five personalization modes, same battery timing and even have the same color.
+They both have five personalization modes, the same battery timing, and even have the same color.

 However, Braun initially rolled out 7850cc in Europe and 7865cc was its American counterpart.
 Though, with the emergence of online stores, you can find both models in America now.

 The advice remains the same, get the one you can find at a lesser price.